132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 ### Clear Marshall Queue

 - This is also for testing and problem-solving.
 This will kick everyone from the **CASE II/CASE III Marshall Stack** (see functionality described below).

+### Set Case x

+- This can be used to configure the Carrier for a CASE I/II/III recovery, to update the expected/active CASE X recovery when Carrier Information is selected

 ## CVN-73 CASE II/III Marshall